pmwkaa/sophia/documentation/README.md

 * Hot Backup
 * Compression (no fixed-size blocks, no-holes, supported: lz4, zstd)
 * Compression for hot and cold data (distinct compression types)
-* Optimizations for faster recovery with large datasets (snapshot)
 * Easy to use (minimalistic API)
 * Easy to write bindings (FFI-friendly)
 * Easy to built-in (amalgamated source)